chainflip-io/chainflip-eth-contracts/docs/StakeManager.md

 Withdraw all FLIP to governance address in case of emergency.
 This withdrawal needs
         to be approved by the Community, it is a last resort.
 Used to rectify an emergency.

+## `govWithdrawNative()` (external)

+Withdraw any native tokens on this contract.
+The intended execution of this contract doesn't require any native tokens.
+This function is just to recover any native tokens that might have been sent to this contract by accident (or any other reason).

 ## `receive()` (external)

- @notice Allows this contract to receive ETH used to refund callers
+ @notice Allows this contract to receive native tokens

 ## `getFLIP() → contract IFLIP` (external)